Community Health Improvement Planning

 We are also part of the National Network of Public Health Institutes www.nnphi.org that provides access to other colleagues involved in the practice of community health improvement processes around the country and to proven, adaptable community assessment and planning tools and resources.

-Read about our current involvement in Healthy Montgomery in Montgomery County, Maryland and The Health Collaborative in the Dan River Region.
-We currently provide support in evaluation, data collection, marketing and communications, capacity building and project management.
+Read about our involvement in Healthy Montgomery in Montgomery County, Maryland and The Health Collaborative in the Dan River Region.
+We provided support in evaluation, data collection, marketing and communications, capacity building and project management.